prioritizr/prioritizr/docs/reference/Solver-class.md

 - `rel_tol`:

-  `numeric` vector with relative tolerance values for each objective.
+  `numeric` vector with relative tolerance values for each constraint.
   Greater values denote a greater degree of sub-optimality.

 - `...`: